Nhiwins/Elk-Stack-Project/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jumpbox Provisioner machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+Access to this machine is only allowed from the following IP address:
 - My Personal IP Address

 Machines within the network can only be accessed by the Jumpbox Provisioner and my personal workstation.